 Just yesterday I was thinking about this.

-When you take whatever personal issues you’re dealing with in your life, add in the ongoing political and social upheaval we’re experiencing, and finally top it all off with whatever crises are happening in your local region (like the wildfires here in California), well then you’ve got the perfect recipe for wanting to escape and leave it all behind.
+When you take whatever personal issues you’re dealing with in your life, add in the ongoing and unrelenting problems the world is experiencing, and finally top it all off with whatever crises are happening in your local region, well then you’ve got the perfect recipe for wanting to escape and leave it all behind.